saamauro92/reci-python/README.md

 ## Deployment

 The Program was deployed in Heroku.

 1. Log in to your Heroku account and access the dashboard.

 2. Look for the "New" button and click on it to create a new app.

 3. Provide a unique name for your app, select the region that is closest to you, and click "Create app."

 4. In the app's settings, locate the "Reveal Config Vars" button and click on it.

 5. Create a configuration variable "API_URL" and the value "https://tasty.p.rapidapi.com/recipes/list"

 6. Get your API key and create a configuration variable "API_KEY" and complete the value with your key.

 7. Create another configuration variable "PORT" and the value to "8000," and click "Add."

 8. To specify the dependencies for your app, go to the "Add Buildpack" section.

 9. Select "Python" as the first dependency and "Node.js" as the second.
 The order of the dependencies is crucial.

 10. Navigate to the "Deploy" tab and choose "GitHub" as the deployment method.

 11. Connect your Heroku account to your GitHub account and select the repository you want to deploy.

 12. Enable the "Automatic Deploy" option if you want Heroku to rebuild your project automatically every time you push a new commit.

+### Local Deployment

+1) Copy the GitHub repository

+2) Open your terminal

+3) Change the current working directory to the location where you want the cloned directory.

+4) Write 'git clone "GitHub repository"'

+5) Navigate to the folder and add a .env file

+6) Add env configurations API_URL and API_KEY (see [deployment section](#deployment))

+7) Run the program with the command: "python3 run.py"

 ## Technologies Used
   ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)   ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white) ![Heroku](https://img.shields.io/badge/heroku-%23430098.svg?style=for-the-badge&logo=heroku&logoColor=white) ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white)